-If the client is not able to reach the server, the behavior can be configured by setting two other properties: QlmMaxDaysOffline and QlmOfflinePeriodExceededAction.
+If the client is not able to reach the server, the behaviour can be configured by setting two other properties: QlmMaxDaysOffline and QlmOfflinePeriodExceededAction.

 By default, QlmMaxDaysOffline is set to -1.
 This means that if a client is not able to contact the QLM License Server, we will simply resume and assume everything is Ok.